 The first is from the domain registry.
 The registry will value premium domain names which you can purchase directly from a registrar like 101domain.
 This is the case with many of the new TLDs.
 Most domains have premium domain names, that are widely available during new domain launches.
 Domain investors tend to stay clear of new TLDs so unless a trademark holder registers the domain name before you, you can pretty easily secure a premium domain name this way.

 The second way you can purchase a premium domain name is from the domain owner.
 Not all domain owners will be interested in selling their domain name, but almost everyone has a price.
-Classic domains like .com domains have been in existence for so long that all of the great premium domain names are already owned by a domain investor waiting for the right buyer like yourself to come along.
+Classic domains like a .com domain have been in existence for so long that all of the great premium domain names are already owned by a domain investor waiting for the right buyer like yourself to come along.
 The longer you hold onto a premium domain name, the more valuable it becomes.
 Domain investors will have a specific price they want for the name but you may be able to negotiate a better deal.
 GDPR has made acquiring domain names even more challenging, due to the removal of WHOIS.
 We can help locate, engage and negotiate with a domain owner on your behalf through our domain concierge service.